-There are a number of top-up benefits that could aid you if you have a low income.
-They include Income Support, tax and pension credits and housing benefits.
+There are a number of additional benefits that could help you if you have a low income.
 These benefits can be very helpful if your long-term lung condition limits your income.

 On this page:

 - Income support

 - Pension credit